ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 val has_field : string -> json -> bool = <fun>
 ```

 Here, the last pattern uses the symbol `_`, which catches everything.
-It allows returning `false` on all data which is neither `Array` nor `Object`.
+It returns `false` on all data that is neither `Array` nor `Object`.

 ### Polymorphic Data Types

 #### Revisiting Predefined Types

-The predefined type `option` is defined as a variant type with two constructors: `Some` and `None`.
+The predefined type `option` is a variant type with two constructors: `Some` and `None`.
 It can contain values of any type, such as `Some 42` or `Some "hola"`.
 In that sense, `option` is polymorphic.
 Here is how it is defined in the standard library:

 ```ocaml
 # #show option;;